 - sale of the property

-This document is suitable for two friends, partners or relatives who share accommodation where the title to the property is registered in the name of only one of them.
+Two occupiers can use this agreement where the property is registered in the name of only one of them.

-It deals with the percentage shares of ownership as well as income and expenditure.
+The agreement sets out the shares of ownership as well as income and expenditure.
 It also deals with the possible sale of the property and any mortgage.

 If you want an agreement where the co-owners are all registered as owners of the property, here is a link to our other co-ownership template, document P133